faizanbashir/faizanbashir.github.io/_posts/terraform/2022-04-16-building-an-eks-cluster-on-aws-with-terraform.md

 * [Building highly available VMSS on Azure using Terraform Modules](/building-highly-available-vmss-on-azure-using-terraform-modules): Create scalable and highly available virtual machine scale sets on Azure.
 * [Building an Elasticache cluster on AWS using Terraform Modules](/building-an-elasticache-cluster-on-aws-using-terraform-modules): Harness the power of AWS Elasticache with Terraform.
 * [Demystifying Terraform Modules](/demystifying-terraform-modules): Understand the ins and outs of Terraform modules.
-* [Building an Nginx webserver on Azure using Terraform](/building-an-nginx-webserver-on-azure-using-terraform): Deploy a reliable Nginx webserver on Azure.
+* [Building an Nginx web server on Azure using Terraform](/building-an-nginx-webserver-on-azure-using-terraform): Deploy a reliable Nginx web server on Azure.
-* [Building an Nginx webserver on AWS using Terraform](/building-an-nginx-webserver-on-aws-using-terraform): Set up an Nginx webserver on AWS with Terraform.
+* [Building an Nginx web server on AWS using Terraform](/building-an-nginx-webserver-on-aws-using-terraform): Set up an Nginx web server on AWS with Terraform.
 * [Introduction to Infrastructure as Code (IaC)](/introduction-to-infrastructure-as-code): Get started with Infrastructure as Code and grasp the fundamentals.
 * [Deploying an Azure Kubernetes Service (AKS) Cluster with Terraform](/deploying-an-azure-kubernetes-service-aks-cluster-with-terraform): Deploy an Azure Kubernetes Service (AKS) cluster seamlessly with Terraform's infrastructure management capabilities.
 * [Create a GKE Cluster on Google Cloud Platform using Terraform](/create-a-gke-cluster-on-google-cloud-platform-using-terraform): Create and manage a GKE cluster on Google Cloud Platform with ease using Terraform's automation features.